mariuswatz/modelbuilder/README.md

-**This repo is for archival purposes only.** See [https://github.com/mariuswatz/modelbuilderMk2](https://github.com/mariuswatz/modelbuilderMk2) for recent versions of ModelbuilderMk2 for Processing 2.x.
+**This repo is for archival purposes only.** Please visit  [https://github.com/mariuswatz/modelbuilderMk2](https://github.com/mariuswatz/modelbuilderMk2) for recent versions of ModelbuilderMk2 for Processing 2.x.
 You can download Processing-ready builds of ModelbuilderMk2 from [the export folder](https://github.com/mariuswatz/modelbuilderMk2/tree/master/export) of the new repo.

-_Note: The old Modelbuilder has been superceded by ModelbuilderMk2, which is a complete rewrite based on the core ideas of the old library.
-ModelbuilderMk2 gets rid of many inconsistencies in the original library design, as well as misplaced feature bloat.
-Unfortunately, ModelbuilderMk2 is not backwards compatible._
+The old Modelbuilder has been superceded by ModelbuilderMk2, which is a complete rewrite based on the best ideas of the old library, minus the logical inconsistencies and flaws in the original library design.
+Unfortunately, this also means that ModelbuilderMk2 is not backwards compatible.

 Modelbuilder